gustavocelani/ctf_walkthrough/029-Healthcare_1/README.md

 ## SQL Injection

 I captured a login request with Burp.\
-The URL parameter `u` hodlds the username.
+The URL parameter `u` holds the username.
 ```
 $ cat login.req